STEP INTO A WORLD SHAPED BY THE SEA, STORIES, AND CENTURIES OF EXCHANGE

 Modern design with a coastal heart

-To fit in with its dramatic location overlooking the main gate, facing out to sea.
-Made up of six..
+To fit in with its dramatic location overlooking the main sands, the building sits on a raised plinth, facing out to sea, made up of six identical two-story crystalline volumes with mono-pitched roofs angled towards the north.

-Outside, an acid-etched glass rain screen captures and reflects the
+Outside, an acid-etched glass rain screen captures and reflects the surrounding light conditions, giving the building an almost luminous appearance that's strong enough to withstand the wind and waves.

 Prince Badr bin Farhan Al Saud’s Visionary Legacy